shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

   <p>
   The Medy Clinical Team can adjust your dosing schedule, recommend supportive treatments,
-    or advise that you check for other causes of your symptoms.
+    or advise that you are checked for other causes of your symptoms.
   </p>

   <h2 id="faq-glp1-side-effects">GLP-1 side effects FAQs</h2>